Explore the Journey of Islam in Bangladesh

-- Baitur Rouf Jame Mosque: located in Uttra, Baitur Rouf Jame Mosque is considered one of the most unique modern architecture in Bangladesh.
-Its build in an eco-friendly way, the mosques a lot of sunlight and winds come inside the most and flexible spaces that allow the building to act not only as a mosque but also as a school, meeting room and children’s playground.
+- Batur Rouf Jame Mosque: located in Uttra, Baitur Rouf Jame Mosque is considered one of the most unique modern architecture in Bangladesh.
+Its build in an eco-friendly way, the mosques a lot of sunlight and winds come inside the most and flexible spaces that allow the building to act not only as a mosque but also as a school, meeting room, and children’s playground.

-- Tangail Weaving Village & Organic Tourism: Tangail is one of the oldest cities of Bengal situated at the bank to the Brahmaputra.
-From ages, people are doing tradition tangail weaving to make sari, gamcha etc. There is an NGO who is actively working to promote organing farming this reason and they are having the biggest community-based seed bank in the world. we will visit their project and enjoy the local Bangladesh food cooked with organic foods
+- Tangail Weaving Village & Organic Tourism: Tangail is one of the oldest cities of Bengal situated at the bank of the Brahmaputra.
+For ages, people are doing traditional tangail weaving to make a saree gamcha, etc. There is an NGO that is actively working to promote organ farming for this reason and they are having the biggest community-based seed bank in the world. we will visit their project and enjoy the local Bangladesh food cooked with organic foods

-- 201 Dome Mosque: this is the largest mosque in Bangladesh built in a village of Tangile.
+- 201 Dome Mosque: this is the largest mosque in Bangladesh built in the village of Tangible.
 It was 201 domes; the entire Quran is describing in the wall with the highest minaret of Bangladesh.
 Beautifully decorate this mosque became one of the famous tourist attraction

-- Pakulla Mosque : situated near the current Tangail to Bogra high way, it is one of the less known less explored mosque in this region, though there is no inscription of the making of this mosque but according to the design & tombs of Khaza anwar shahid & Manik Pir, it was most probably built in late 17 AD.
+- Pakulla Mosque: situated near the current Tangail to Bogra high way, it is one of the less known less explored mosques in this region, though there is no inscription of the making of this mosque according to the design & tombs of Khaza Anwar shahid & Manik Pir, it was most probably built in late 17 AD.

-- Yoghurt Factory visit: on the way to rangpur, we will have a stopover in sherpur area to see the traditional yoghurt making factory. the yoghurt of sherpur is very tasted and the make it the traditional way!
+- Yogurt Factory visit: on the way to rangpur, we will have a stopover in the sherpur area to see the traditional yogurt-making factory. the yogurt of sherpur is very tasted and they make it the traditional way!